 Environmental aspects, specifically childhood traumas, may play a role in the occurrence of this disorder.
 Factors include:

 - Having a parent with emotional detachment issues

 Schizotypal Personality Disorder Causes

-The major causes of Schizotypal Personality Disorder include a link between inherited traits and environmental experiences.
+The major causes of SPD include a link between inherited traits and environmental experiences.
 People having a close family member with different types of schizophrenia are at higher risk of developing this personality disorder.
-People who are genetically prone to develop Schizotypal Personality Disorder and they experience severe enough psychological distress or long-lasting depression, can increase their risk for developing the disorder.
+People who are genetically prone to develop SPD and they experience severe enough psychological distress or long-lasting depression, can increase their risk for developing the disorder.

 In normal development, children grow over time to properly interrelate with others, to understand social cues, and to connect back to social circumstances properly and with flexibility.
 Whereas in those having this disorder there is totally an opposite scenario.

-People who have Schizotypal Personality Disorder are at an increased risk for developing these conditions:
+People who have SPD are at an increased risk for developing these conditions:

 - Short-term episodes of psychosis, usually as a reaction to stress

 - Problems related to drug and/or alcohol addiction

 - Suicidal tendencies